 Ancient Chinese Art

-Bird-like sculptures dating back 13,500 years were discovered in China.
-The sculptures are thought to be birds and measure about an inch high and three-quarters of an inch long and two-tenths of an inch thick.
+Bird-like sculptures dating back to c1500 B.C were discovered in China.
+The sculptures are thought to be birds and have tiny measurements.

 What impressed archaeologists most was the craftsmanship of the sculpture for the time period.
-The subtle pedestal carved out at the bottom of the structure shows the artist’s attention to detail.
 In fact, archaeologists believe the birds were created using six different sculpture techniques.

 An inscription found on an ancient mound site in Southern Turkey is thought to be a recording of the military victories of Anatolian King Hartapu.
 Archaeologists from the University of Chicago unearthed the inscription, but little is known of the enigmatic ruler.